basho-labs/little_riak_book/en/02-concepts.md

 value:  lasagna
 ```

 It's clear that a decision must be made.
-Since two people generally agreed on `pizza`, Britney resolves the conflict by deciding on Aaron's original `pizza` value, and updating with her vclock.
+Since two people generally agreed on `pizza`, Britney resolves the conflict by deciding on Aaron's original `pizza` value, and merging their vclocks.

 ```
-vclock: [Aaron: 1, Britney: 2]
+vclock: [Aaron: 1, Carrie: 1, Britney: 2]
 value:  pizza
 ```